 It is important to remember that in endgames this is a high price to pay.
 It may be preferable to sacrifice one pawn, but in return gain some activity and be able to create some chances of your own.
 Anyway, one thing is sure – keeping a passive defence will almost always lead to a loss.
 The active part usually finds a way to break the defense and finally turn it into a full point.

 2. Creating Unnecessary Weaknesses

 The pawn structure is another very important element in the endgame.
 The side with more weaknesses will usually have to suffer and find precise defensive resources in order to hold on to the position.
-Pawn moves usually leave behind a weakness, so remember this and double-check the next time you want to push an apparently harmless pawn in an endgame.
+Pawn moves usually leave behind a weakness, so remember this and double check the next time you want to push an apparently harmless pawn in an endgame.

-The side that holds a small advantage will try to provoke you in order to create a second front of the attack and be able to increase the pressure, so stay alert and try to keep your structure as healthy as possible.
+The side who holds a small advantage will try to provoke you in order to create a second front of the attack and be able to increase the pressure, so stay alert and try to keep your structure as healthy as possible.